What are cultural values? Cultural competence

 Historically and culturally unique territories and objects.

-Cultural values - property values of a religious or secular nature that have historical, artistic, scientific or other cultural significance: works of art, books, manuscripts, incunabula, archival materials, components and fragments of architectural, historical, artistic monuments, as well as monuments of monumental art and other categories of items.
+Cultural assets are property assets of a religious or secular nature that have historical, artistic, scientific or other cultural significance: works of art, books, manuscripts, incunabula, archival materials, components and fragments of architectural, historical, artistic monuments, as well as monuments of monumental art and other categories of objects.

-The list of cultural property, the export of which is carried out on the basis of Certificates for the right to export cultural property, was approved by Order of the Ministry of Culture of the Russian Federation of August 7, 2001 N 844 "On clarifying the procedure for issuing documentation for the right to export cultural property and cultural objects from the territory of the Russian Federation."
-These cultural values include:
+The list of cultural property, the export of which is carried out on the basis of Certificates for the right to export cultural property, was approved by Order of the Ministry of Culture of the Russian Federation of August 7, 2001 N 844 “On clarifying the procedure for preparing documentation for the right to export cultural property and cultural items from the territory of the Russian Federation.”
+Such cultural values include:

-Cultural values included in the Museum, Archival and Library Funds of the Russian Federation (with the exception of copies taken from documents stored in federal and state archives (documentation storage centers) of the constituent entities of the Russian Federation, state museums and libraries of the system of the Ministry of Culture of the Russian Federation, the State Film Fund of Russia, institutions of the system of the Russian Academy of Sciences)
+Cultural property included in the Museum, Archive and Library collections of the Russian Federation (with the exception of copies taken from documents stored in federal and state archives (document storage centers) of the constituent entities of the Russian Federation, state museums and libraries of the Ministry of Culture of the Russian Federation, Gosfilmofond of Russia, institutions of the Russian Academy of Sciences)

 Items and collections of historical, scientific, artistic or other cultural significance associated with significant events in the life of peoples, the development of society and the state, with the history of science and technology:

-memorial items relating to the lives of prominent political, statesmen, national heroes, figures of science, literature and art
+memorial items relating to the lives of prominent political figures, statesmen, national heroes, figures of science, literature and art

 items and collections of uniforms and equipment for industrial, military and other purposes, created more than 50 years ago

-items of machinery, devices, instruments, apparatus, equipment for scientific, industrial, domestic and military purposes and / or their components, created more than 50 years ago
+items of technology, devices, tools, apparatus, equipment for scientific, industrial, household and military purposes and/or their components created more than 50 years ago

 objects and their fragments obtained as a result of archaeological excavations

-Artistic values (with the exception of paintings, sculptural and graphic works, items of decorative and applied arts, design projects, installations, objects children's creativity, created less than 50 years ago, as well as household items, regardless of the time of their creation, which are not on the state register and are classified as cultural objects according to the results of the examination):
+Artistic values (with the exception of paintings, sculptures and graphic works, decorative items) applied arts, design projects, installations, objects children's creativity created less than 50 years ago, as well as household items, regardless of the time of their creation, that are not on state registration and classified as cultural items based on the results of an examination):

-works of graphics and original graphic printing plates
+works of graphics and original graphic printed forms

 objects of religious worship of various denominations